-Parents Divorced, Separated or Never Married
+Parents Divorced, Separated, or Never Married

 When parents are divorced or separated, aid eligibility can be affected.
 So when completing applications for financial aid to Cornell, students must include income and asset information for both parents.
 While your custodial parent (the parent you live with most) will need to complete the application process, we will also require information from your noncustodial parent.

-How does Cornell define a “parent?”
+How does Cornell define a “parent" for financial aid purposes?

 A “parent” is defined as either a student’s biological parents, adoptive parents, or step-parents (if legally married to the biological or adoptive parent).
-Foster parents, legal guardians, or other relatives with whom you reside are NOT considered parents.
+Foster parents, legal guardians, or other relatives with whom you reside are not considered parents.

 If the whereabouts of your noncustodial parent are unknown, or if you have extenuating circumstances regarding your situation, complete the Noncustodial Parent Waiver Petition.
 Note that third-party supporting documentation is required.
 Refusal of your noncustodial parent to provide information or support does not constitute a waiver.